tenstorrent/pytorch2.0_ttnn/docs/models/Whisper/README.md

 ## Status

-**Current Status**: ❌ Traced
+**Current Status**: 🔧 Compiling (SymInt guard implemented)

-The model is currently in the "Traced" stage, meaning it runs on CPU to collect operation traces but does not yet compile through the TT-NN backend.
+The model has been updated with a fix for the SymInt handling issue in `aten::clone()` operations.
+The compilation now proceeds past the previous blocker, though further testing on TT-NN hardware is required to verify full end-to-end functionality.

 ## Implementation Details